 (4) For any non-captured spies, did they discover SIC information?

 (5) For any non-captured spies, or for SIC military units, were active operations successful?

 Randomly leaked information is assumed to be publicly known and will normally be reported by the RP Mod on the RMB (though the Mod may provide the leaked info to a different country if this helps enhance dramatic narrative.

 Detected/captured spy teams will be immediately reported to the country being spied upon.
-If covers are blown, this will also be immediately reported to the country being spied upon.
+Detected SIC military units will be announced publicly on the RMB.
+If a spy's cover is blown, this will also be immediately reported to the country being spied upon.

 There will be a lag time of up to 24 hours (IRL) in relaying SIC information discovered by active spies.
 This is to make it harder to guess whether the information is real SIC information discovered by the spies or fake SIC information ("disinformation") provided by the counterintelligence agencies of the country being spied upon.

 All of Rule 9 was added on 13 April 2019.
 The rule was modified, and the rule number was changed to Rule 10 on 10 January 2020

 So to summarize Rules 5, 6 and 7.